Suicide of Jadin Bell

-Jadin Robert Joseph Bell (June 4, 1997 – February 3, 2013) was an American teenager known for his suicide which raised the national profile on youth bullying and the targeted harassment of gay individuals.
+Jadin Robert Joseph Bell (June 4, 1997 – February 3, 2013) was an American teenager known for his suicide, which raised the national profile of youth bullying and the targeted harassment of gay individuals.

 Bell, a 15-year-old gay youth, was intensely bullied both in person and on the internet because he was gay.
 He was a member of the La Grande High School cheerleading team in La Grande, Oregon, where he was a sophomore.
-On January 19, 2013, Bell went to a local elementary school and hanged himself from the play structure.
+On January 19, 2013, Bell went to Central Elementary, a local elementary school and hanged himself from the play structure.
 He did not immediately die from the strangulation and was rushed to the emergency department, where he was kept on life support.

 The Associated Press reported that a spokesman for the OHSU Hospital in Portland announced that after being taken off life support, Bell died on February 3, 2013.